 - giving emotional support by listening when they are upset and giving advice.

-If you think you might be a young carer, you can get lots of help and support from the Young Carers Service at Care for the Carers.
+If you think you might be a young carer, you can get lots of help and support from East Sussex Young Carers.
 We can help you by:

-- meeting you at school, college or somewhere else for a chat, to give you advice or simply listen
+- Meeting you face to face for a chat, to give you advice or simply listen.

 You can always ask a parent, teacher or Connexions PA to contact us for you